Towards a General Large Sample Theory for Regularized Estimators

 Theorem \ref{thm:W-ALR} implies existence of a $n \mapsto k(n)$ such that\footnote{The display hold provided $\liminf_{n \rightarrow \infty} ||\varphi_{k(n)}(P)||_{L^{2}(P)} >0 $ For the applications we have in mind, this restriction is natural and non-binding.
 Our results are not designed for cases where $\lim_{k \rightarrow \infty} ||\varphi_{k}(P)||_{L^{2}(P)} = 0$; this case can be handled separately --- and rather easily --- since both the approximation error and the rate of $k \mapsto \eta_{k}(P_{n}-P)$ decrease as $k$ increases.}

 I.e., the asymptotic behavior of the regularized estimator --- once scaled and centered --- is characterized by a term due to the approximation error and a stochastic term.
-Ideally, one would like to consider sequences $(k(n))_{n}$ satisfying Theorem \ref{thm:W-ALR} for which the approximation term in expression (\ref{eqn:ALR-estimator}) vanishes, but, unfortunately it is known that this result is unattainable at this level of generality; e.g. \cite{BickelRitov88} and \cite{HallMarron87}.
+For obtaining asymptotic distributions, it is common practice to try to find sequences $(k(n))_{n}$ satisfying Theorem \ref{thm:W-ALR} for which the approximation term in expression (\ref{eqn:ALR-estimator}) vanishes.
+Unfortunately it is known that such sequences do not always exists at this level of generality; e.g. \cite{BickelRitov88} and \cite{HallMarron87}.
 In view of this remark it is natural to seek choices of tuning parameter that make the terms in the RHS of expression (\ref{eqn:ALR-estimator}) as ``small as possible".
 Such choices will guarantee that GAL and the asymptotic negligibility of the approximation error both hold when possible, and otherwise, will at least yield good rates of convergence for $\psi_{k}(P_{n}) - \psi(P)$.